MasterVentures/cea-docs/docs/index.md

 }
 ```

->updateType: 1 for requesting updates, 2 for cancel order.
+_updateType_ 1 for requesting updates, 2 for cancel order.

-**Response:**   This web-socket channel will respond synchronous messages  with the update:
+**Response:**   This WebSocket channel will respond synchronous messages  with the update:

 ```javascript
 {